MacarenaCavieres/expedia-clon-softserve-frontend/README.md

 ## Authors

-Developed by the team as part of a SoftServe project.
+Developed by the team as part of a SoftServe project SS.